- How Difficult is Kanchenjunga Trekking?

 Restricted Area Permit (RAP)

 All foreigners must obtain a Restricted Area Permit (RAP) to enter the Kanchenjunga region.
 The RAP costs $20 per person for the first 4 weeks and $25 per person thereafter.
-RAP permits can be obtained from the Immigration Office in Kathmandu or from the Nepal Tourism Board office.
+RAP permits can be obtained from the Immigration Office in Kathmandu or the Nepal Tourism Board office.

 Kanchenjunga Conservation Area Project (KCAP) permit

 Trekkers must also obtain a Kanchenjunga Conservation Area Project (KCAP) permit before beginning their trek.
-The KCAP permit costs 2000 NPR or $20 USD for foreigners, 500 NPR or $5 for SAARC Nations citizens, and free for Nepali citizens.
-KCAP permits can be obtained from the Nepal Tourism Board office in Kathmandu or from the Department of Tourism in Taplejung.
+The KCAP permit costs 2000 NPR or USD 20 for foreigners, 500 NPR or $5 for SAARC Nations citizens, and free for Nepali citizens.
+KCAP permits can be obtained from the Nepal Tourism Board office in Kathmandu or the Department of Tourism in Taplejung.